-16. Facility Construction - The emergency diesel engine gen-sets (Ref.
+22. Facility Construction - The non-emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 65) shall be constructed so as to allow for emissions testing upon reasonable notice at any times, using appropriate methods.
+C1 through C11 and 1 through 90) and fire pump diesel engine (Ref.
+No. FP1) shall be constructed so as to allow for emissions testing upon reasonable notice at any times, using appropriate methods.
 This includes constructing the facility/equipment such that volumetric flow rates and pollutant emission rates can be determined by applicable test methods and providing a stack or duct that is free from cyclonic flow.
 Sampling ports shall be provided when requested at the appropriate locations and safe sampling platforms and access shall be provided.